robstarbuck/blog-birds-of-blighty/blog.md

-A client came to me asking if could put together some basic page-layouts.
-The tool for the job seemed to be InDesign which I'm that familiar with.
+A client came to me asking if could put together some page-layouts for a PDF.
+The tool for the job seemed to be InDesign which I'm not that familiar with.
 Not wanting to commit the time to learn it, nor pay £18 a month to use it, I turned the business down.

-A week later, it occurred to me that I could have put it together with HTML and output it as a PDF with the "Save as PDF" functionality in chrome.
+A week later, it occurred to me that I could have put it together with HTML and output it as a PDF with the "Save as PDF" option in chrome.
 In short, web-developers can become publishers using tools they already know.
-I'd even say they'd be better equipped.
+I'd even say they're better equipped.

 Keen to explore what could be achieved I set out to create a guide to British Birds (Birds of Blighty), that couldn't easily be done in InDesign.
-This post is really just a demonstration of what's possible, you can see the finished result here (NB, hyperlinks won't work in preview).
+This post is brief walk-through the process, you can see the finished result here (NB, hyperlinks won't work in preview).

 [![](https://storage.googleapis.com/magpie-img/birds-of-blighty/cover.jpg)](https://drive.google.com/file/d/0B_tatgDj9IbyZ2htc01NaDRGalU/view?usp=sharing)

 ### Scraping Data with Golang

 First of all, we need information on birds and I know of a society that can help (no names mentioned).
-I use Golang for scripting wherever I can, I encourage developers to take the tour*, the Gopher put me off at first but I've learnt to love it, it's the one nonsensical thing about GoLang.
+I use Golang for scripting wherever I can, I encourage developers to take the tour&#42;, the Gopher put me off at first but I've learnt to love it since, it's the one nonsensical thing about GoLang.

 I split the scrape into stages.
 Yes, I could have done the scrape in one go with a few loops, I've seen Inception, I understood it, but let's keep things simple.